274188A/awesome-blazor/README.md

 Blazor is a .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.

 Contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/AdrienTorris/awesome-blazor/blob/master/CONTRIBUTING.md) pages first.
-Thanks to all [contributors](https://github.com/AdrienTorris/awesome-blazor/graphs/contributors), you're awesome and wouldn't be possible without you!
+Thanks to all [contributors](https://github.com/AdrienTorris/awesome-blazor/graphs/contributors), you're awesome and it wouldn't be possible without you!

 ## Contents
 * [Introduction](#introduction)